Treatment for cholecystitis and biliary dyskinesia.

 - High-fiber foods are a biliary dyskinesia diet that helps reduce the risk of gallstones.
 Good sources of fiber to aid digestion include soaked/sprouted beans and legumes, nuts, seeds, and fresh vegetables and fruits.

 Beets, Artichokes, and Dandelion Leaves

 - These vegetables are particularly beneficial for liver health and can improve bile flow, which breaks down fat.
-You can also eat more fresh produce by making your vegetable juices or smoothies.
-Try adding foods high in potassium like avocado, leafy greens, tomatoes, sweet potatoes, and bananas.
+You can also eat more fresh produce by making vegetable juices or smoothies.
+Try adding foods high in potassium, like avocado, leafy greens, tomatoes, sweet potatoes, and bananas.

 Healthy Unrefined Fats (Including Olive or Coconut Oil)

 - Coconut oil is a cholecystitis diet that contains one of the most easily digestible forms of fat called medium-chain fatty acids.
 Extra virgin olive oil is another anti-inflammatory fat with many benefits.

 Sprouted Nuts and Seeds

 - Sprouted flax, chia, hemp, and pumpkin seeds are diet for cholecystitis that is easier to digest and can reduce inflammation.
 But only consume one or two tablespoons of nuts and sprouted seeds at a time.

 Diets high in plants, including raw vegetables

 - People with a diet high in raw plants such as fruits, vegetables, nuts, and seeds tend to have fewer gallstones.
 These types of diet for biliary dyskinesia are naturally high in water, electrolytes, antioxidants, and fiber but low in salt and fat.
 A vegetarian diet is also linked to a reduced risk of gallstones, as is avoiding processed meat or allergenic dairy products.